EliotPu/eslint-config-el/README.md

 And `npm run lint:fix` to fix your code.

 *NOTE: ("`.`" - points to the project root, check everything in starting from the project root)*

+*NOTE: the `--ext js,mjs,cjs` option tells eslint which extensions to check, in this example the three types js, mjs (ESM), cjs (CommunmJS)*

 ### Looking for something easier than this?